-8. Will imported products have to be labelled differently?
+8. Do imported products have to be labelled differently?

-The current EU labelling Regulations will be rolled over into national legislation.
+The EU labelling Regulations has been rolled over into national legislation.
 For seafood originating in an EU member state, ‘EU’ can continue to be used as a country of origin.
-All pre-packed food imported into Great Britain will need to be labelled with the name and UK address of the business operator under whose name the food is marketed, as this is the business operator responsible for the product regardless of the actual producer.
+All pre-packed food imported into Great Britain needs to be labelled with the name and UK address of the business operator under whose name the food is marketed, as this is the business operator responsible for the product regardless of the actual producer.
 An EU address alone would no longer be valid for the UK market.
 There is a grace period: you can continue to use an EU, GB or NI address for product sold in GB until 30 September 2022.

-More detail can be found in the government guidance on ‘Food labelling and packaging ’.
+More detail can be found in the government guidance on ‘Food labelling: giving food information to consumers’.

 Customs and Tariffs

-If you want to import from an EU country, you will have to apply the same customs rules to goods moving between the EU and the Great Britain as currently apply in cases where goods move between a country outside of the EU.
+If you want to import from an EU country, you will have to follow the same customs procedures that apply to importing goods from a country outside of the EU.
 For example, you will have to make a customs import declaration and pay the tariffs that apply.
 There is guidance on this in the UK government’s Border Operating Model document.